 David Syre (b.
 1940.
 Lives and works in Bellingham, WA and Tucson, AZ)

-David Syre is an American artist living and working in Bellingham, WA, and Tucson, AZ.
-Syre produces large-scale acrylic paintings, drawings, watercolors, and monumental art installations inspired by the subconscious, nature, and his travels.
-In recent years, Syre has exhibited in the US, Canada, Europe and South America.
+David Syre is an American artist working in Bellingham, WA and Tucson, AZ.
+Syre produces large-scale acrylic paintings, drawings, watercolors, sculptures, and monumental art installations inspired by the subconscious, nature, and his travels.
+In recent years, Syre has exhibited in Asia, Canada, Europe, South America, and the US.

 Exhibitions at the gallery: